Slow Cooker Chicken and Sausage Stew

 - 1 tsp. dried oregano

 - 1 tsp.
-Tony Chachere’s Creole Seasoning (or use any brand of Creole seasoning that you like.)
+Tony Chachere’s Creole Seasoning (see notes)

 - 1/2 cup chicken stock or broth, simmered to reduce to 1/4 cup

 - 8 oz. cream cheese, softened and cut into pieces

 - sliced green onions for serving (optional but recommended)

 - cooked rice or cauliflower rice for serving, optional

 - Spray slow cooker insert with non-stick spray.